LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 - Both sides can choose, or change, their external hosting infrastructure at any time without affecting the other.
 - Both sides can make and deploy changes to their code bases at any time, without needing to coordinate with, or wait for, the other.

 Only when a change must be made to either the client AJAX requests or API behavior do the two teams need to communicate and agree upon a new contract.

-REST
-^^^^

-Adopting the REST specification into the design of an API provides consistency during development and consumption.
-Much like following the patterns of MVC allows other developers to easily understand your code, following REST patterns gives other developers the benefit of understanding how your API is structured and behaves.
-As an added bonus, a REST API also gives the client application a base-line understanding on how to interact with your API.
+Up next, we discuss how following the REST pattern of API design offers consistency and simplicity in application development.

 Check Your Understanding
 ------------------------